walkeralex81/Social-Repair-Shop/README.md

 # Social-Repair-Shop
-Web site for a sustainability CIC
+Web site for a sustainability CIc